-Now suppose that investors are not perfectly informed on the relative frequency of good and bad firms: the relative frequency of good firms could be higher ("good state of the economy") or lower ("bad state of the economy") than their prior beliefs.
+Now suppose that investors are not perfectly informed on the relative numbers of good and bad firms: the relative numbers of good firms could be high ("good state of the economy") or low ("bad state of the economy"), and investors have prior beliefs on the likelihood of these two states.
 Over time, actual firm successes and failures will reveal more information about the true state of the economy.